Inedo/inedo-docs/Content/installation/upgrading.md

 Your Inedo product will notify you of new version releases, but if you're using an offline version then you will not be notified of the latest version releases.
 This means that bug fixes and important security patches may go unnoticed.

-Instead, visit your MyInedo page and select **Upgrade Guidance & Change Notes** in the [Downloads](https://my.inedo.com/downloads) tab or visit our [Public Isue Tracker](https://issues.inedo.com/dashboard?id=87c77108-8027-4453-aa65-15e83cf8782e) to view information on new releases and fixes.
+Instead, visit your MyInedo page and select "Upgrade Guidance & Change Notes" in the [Downloads](https://my.inedo.com/downloads) tab or visit our [Public Isue Tracker](https://issues.inedo.com/dashboard?id=87c77108-8027-4453-aa65-15e83cf8782e) to view information on new releases and fixes.

 ![Downloads](/resources/docs/myinedo-viewingupgradeguidance-downloads.png){height="" width="50%"}